 The College of Liberal Arts and Sciences Integrated Studies degree provides students with the opportunity to construct a Bachelor of Arts individualized major that meets their unique needs.
 This flexible program allows students to create a major by combining two course clusters from the same or different school/college:

-- The other cluster can also be based on a minor in the catalog (within CLAS or another school or college), or it can be constructed by the student from a group of courses from a variety of disciplines that form a coherent body of knowledge (an interdisciplinary cluster)
+- you can construct it using courses from a variety of disciplines that form a coherent body of knowledge (an interdisciplinary cluster); or

 ISMA 3100: Learning Across Disciplines (3 credit hours)